 Because glaucoma often has no symptoms, people may be tempted to stop taking, or may forget to take, their medicine.
 You need to use the drops or pills as long as they help control your eye pressure.
 Regular use is very important.

 Make sure your eye care professional shows you how to put the drops into your eye.
-For tips on using your glaucoma eyedrops, see the inside back cover of this booklet.

 Laser trabeculoplasty helps fluid drain out of the eye.
 Your doctor may suggest this step at any time.
 In many cases, you will need to keep taking glaucoma medicines after this procedure.